 2. Now while stealing from the rich to give to the poor may sound to some as Anti-American sentiment (can you say “Bolshevik Plot?”) many of us are sufficiently outraged by the unadulterated avarice of the past several years/decades to think this perpetually populist idea particularly poignant (take that, Peter Piper).

-3. Both of us enjoy a full glass or two from the fruit of the vine (not too picky about the vine) served with any generous volume of carbohydrates.
+3. Both of us enjoy our carnal indulgences served with any generous volume of carbohydrates.
 We continue to attempt to live simply and faithfully (lots more on future blogs regarding this) but alas, the flesh is weak.

 4. While friendly and gregarious (we are in the business of saving souls after all), we are fiery by temperament.
 Friar Tuck was expelled from his order due to a lack of respect for authority, and I chose to leave my childhood denomination as the chasm between the choices made by the church’s hierarchy and true care and concern for its people became too great.
 If authority wants to be respected, it has to earn it.